x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 ### Tone down on your pronouns
 Oh, I understand we hate to repeat ourselves in text.
 Pronouns are there to prevent that, but pronouns can also make your technical piece, less precise.
 Pay attention to the following example:

 > As a consequence of the company's positive results, a few longer-term experiments were approved by leadership.
-They ...
+They …

-When I see that personal pronoun (i.e., they), I know someone is making me have the trouble of figuring out, who or what that "they" might be.
+When I see that personal pronoun (i.e., they), I know someone is making me have the trouble of figuring out, who or what that “they” might be.
 Is it about the results?
 Can it be about the experiments?
 Or is that person talking about leadership?
 Who knows?
 That will require understanding the context, which might mean having to go through a whole paragraph and then get back – until that's figured out.
 All that could be avoided, had the person avoided a dubious pronoun.
 Such as on:

 > As a consequence of the company's positive results, a few longer-term experiments were approved by leadership.
-The results ... \
+The results … \
 > As a consequence of the company's positive results, a few longer-term experiments were approved by leadership.
-The experiments ... \
+The experiments … \
 > As a consequence of the company's positive results, a few longer-term experiments were approved by leadership.
-The leadership ...
+The leadership …

 You don't need to reuse the precise noun (e.g., results, experiments, leadership), as the examples above.
 In fact, any synonym would have worked.
 Additionally, this doesn't mean you shouldn't use pronouns in your technical writing.
 The takeaway is that you should avoid them, if clarity demands.
 To leave to context, that which could be clear from the get go, is no way of treating your reader.

 ### Images/tables/code samples too deserve names
 If there is one thing that is just annoying, is to have to say something like:

-> Hey, you know that second image you have on page 82, I think that ...
+> Hey, you know that second image you have on page 82, I think that …

 Don't do that.
 If you have an image, table, or code sample in a technical document, please add a label under it, which can go like: